remindgmbh/headless/README.md

 #### tx_headless_item

 Field of type inline.
 Basically `tx_headless_item` acts like tt_content without a `colPos`.
 Used for `accordion` and `tabs`.
 See one of these definition on how to use items and override the showitem definition.
+Nested items are possible as well, however flexform only work for top level items for now.

 To add a flexform to an item add the following configuration to `TCA/Overrides/tx_headless_item.php`: